tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 The disputes process follows a simple flow:

 ### 1. Dispute notification
-When a bank notifies PayU about a dispute, both you and your customer receives an email notifying the start of the dispute process.
+When a bank notifies PayU about a dispute, both you and your customer receives an e-mail notifying the start of the dispute process.

 We also send a `POST` with all the information of the dispute to the URL you set in your PayU module.
 This way, you can automate your dispute management processes to minimize the risk of a possible chargeback.